 DEGREE PROGRAM REQUIREMENTS

-The program requires 33 hours of coursework and may be taken either full-time or part-time.
-Full-time students with appropriate prerequisites may be able to complete the program in one full year (3 semesters) of study.
+The major requires 33 hours of coursework and may be taken either full-time or part-time.
+Full-time students with appropriate prerequisites may be able to complete the major in one full year (3 semesters) of study.
 Part-time students and full-time students who need prerequisites will typically need from 1 ½ to 3 years to complete the degree.

-Early in the first semester, a student and the program advisor will work together to complete a formal Program of Study that will define a coherent sequence of courses to satisfy the student’s objectives.
-A student may have the option to complete a master’s thesis or a Practicum project, depending upon the availability and approval of a faculty sponsor.
+,

 Prerequisites